 Most songs have four beats to the bar (4/4 time is so common that it is even called common time).
 So with four beats to a bar one beat would be represented by 1/4 Volt.

 Although 3/4 time is used less often than 4/4 time, it’s still pretty common.
 Having three beats to a bar means that a beat would be represented by 1/3 volt.

 So Song Control provides a means of setting the number of beats to the bar to either three or four.
-This doesn’t mean that you can’t use more esoteric time signatures (you can do some really wacky polyrhythmic timimg using the Time Flow Changer) but it does provide a basic arrangement for the relationship between the worlds of V/Bar and conventional clock timing.
+This doesn’t mean that you can’t use more esoteric time signatures (for instance you can create some really wacky polyrhythmic timing using the Time Flow Changer and/or Groove) but it does provide a basic arrangement for the relationship between the worlds of V/Bar and conventional clock timing.